A Note From the Staff

 Meet our Nursery Workers

-This is my third year working in child care, and I love it!
+This is my fourth year working in child care, and I love it!
 I am blessed enough to work with Ms. Rita in the Pre-K class and Ms. Jenny as Assistant Director of Children’s Ministries, and to continue working in the infant and toddler nurseries.
 It is an absolute joy and a privilege watching all of our little ones grow!

 I have been a member of Oak Hill UMC for about 25 years.
 Both of my children were part of the youth program here, and I taught children's Sunday School classes in the past.
 I am a recently retired nurse (for 39 years), and I am hoping to spend more time with my four granddaughters, as well as with my husband, Jon, now that I'm not working all of the time!
 I have spent a good bit of my career working in pediatrics, and I have always loved taking care of infants and toddlers.
 Working in the nursery gives me a chance to do that again.